keras-team/governance/rfcs/20200928-keras-cv-single-stage-2d-object-detection.md

 ## Design overview

 This proposal includes the specific core components for building single-stage object detection models.
-It does not, include, however, include:
+It does not, however, include:

 1. Data augmentation, such as image and groundtruth box preprocessing
 2. Model backbone, such as DarkNet, or functions to generate feature maps